nuuuwan/lk_parliament_docs/tests/data/en.md

         a. comply with any directive issued by the Secretary to the Treasury in exercising the powers, duties, and functions under this Act and any other written law;
         b.
             i. submit draft annual budget estimates endorsed by the Chief Accounting Officer of the statutory fund and the relevant Minister to the Secretary to the Treasury for approval;
-                - (ii) prepare their budget proposals in line with the provisions of the budget call circular issued by the Secretary to the Treasury if any statutory fund is funded by annual budget;
+            ii. prepare their budget proposals in line with the provisions of the budget call circular issued by the Secretary to the Treasury if any statutory fund is funded by annual budget;
         c. submit regular reports on its performance to the Secretary to the Treasury as may be prescribed; and
         d. submit other information as may be required in writing by the Secretary to the Treasury.
     4. Any non statutory fund shall cease its operations from the date of coming into operation of this Act and shall be dissolved within one year from such date and the moneys lying to the credit of such fund shall be remitted to the Consolidated Fund after discharging the liabilities of such fund: